Redocly/redocly-cli/docs/resources/built-in-decorators.md

 ### remove-x-internal

-Using a specific property (`x-internal` by default ) to remove any node.
+Remove all nodes that have a specific `internalPropertyName` property (`x-internal` by default ).

-The `internalPropertyName` option uses to define name of tag.
+Remove additional remnants from components by also using the `remove-unused-components` decorator.

 ```yaml
 lint: